timfuller1998-glitch/Fuller-Feuds/replit.md

-# Kirk Debate Platform
+# Kirk Debates Platform

 ## Overview

-Kirk is a modern debate platform designed to facilitate meaningful discussions on important topics.
+Kirk Debates is a modern debate platform designed to facilitate meaningful discussions on important topics.
 The platform combines traditional text-based debates with live streaming capabilities and AI-powered insights.
 Users can create and participate in debates, share opinions, and engage in real-time discussions across multiple formats including text debates, live streams, and structured debate rooms.

 The application serves as a comprehensive discussion platform where ideas can "collide" in a constructive environment, featuring AI-generated cumulative opinions that summarize community perspectives and track debate sentiment over time.